cavidano/cheetah-2020/wp-content/plugins/threewp-broadcast/readme.txt

 If your products have variations, a product image gallery, you want to sync stock, you want to sync orders, need the attribute taxonomies to be synced, you'll be wanting the <a href="https://broadcast.plainviewplugins.com/addon/woocommerce/">WooCommerce add-on</a>.

 == Changelog ==

+= 45.06 20191116 =

+* New add-on: <a href="https://broadcast.plainviewplugins.com/addon/update-family/">Update Family</a>: Update the parent post and siblings when editing a child post.
+* New: Add option to select where to show the select all / none blog selector.
+Admin > Broadcast > Settings > Misc
+* Fix: Do not resync already syncing taxonomies.
+Prevents looping in some cases.
+* Fix: Save equivalent taxonomy terms earlier.
+This fixes a syncing bug when taxonomies refer to other taxonomies.

 = 45.05 20191016 =